 Common Name: Ribbonwood

-Hoheria sexstylosa is a Evergreen Tree up to 8.00 metres tall.
+Hoheria sexstylosa is an evergreen tree that can grow up to 8.00 metres tall.

 New Zealand - North and South Islands from latitude 36° 30' and southwards.